Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 ![alt text](image-4.png)  ![alt text](image-5.png)

-2. if you click on the both buttons that are pointet at you will come to the following menu that will let you chose the file that you want to compile or debug:
+2. if you click on the three buttons that are pointet at you will come to the following menu that will let you chose the file that you want to compile or debug if you chose the Upload button the programm will try to upload the file:

 ![alt text](image-6.png)

-3. If you have chosen you`re file that will automaticly debug or compile the Programm, like in the cli version if you let it compile you're programm you get an .py file that you can copy in the offical [Spike Prime Software](https://spike.legoeducation.com/) and upload to you're Spike Prime.
+3. If you have chosen you`re file that will automaticly debug or compile the Programm will compile you're programm and you will get an .llsp3 file that you can upload in the offical [Spike Prime Software](https://spike.legoeducation.com/) or open with the Official [desktop app](https://www.microsoft.com/store/productId/9NG9WXQ85LZM?ocid=pdpshare).

 ## Robot Recomondations